Easy Kefir FAQs

 • What's the difference between kefir grains and the Easy Kefir starter culture?
 Our Easy Kefir starter culture is a powder made from freeze-dried kefir grains.
 It contains all the strains and yeasts present in dairy kefir grains, and conveys all the benefits of kefir grains, without the actual grains.
 Our Easy Kefir starter does not create grains at any stage during fermentation, nor after it.
 Once you've made a batch of kefir using our Easy Kefir starter, you can use some of it to culture your next batch.
 This is called 'reculturing' and can be repeated several times over.

 • Will I need to look after grains if I use the Easy Kefir starter culture?
-No. See bullet 'What's the difference between kefir grains and the Easy Kefir starter culture?'
+No. See "What's the difference between kefir grains and the Easy Kefir starter culture?"

 • Can I make a new batch from a previously-made batch, without grains?
 Absolutely!
 Once you've made a batch of kefir using our Easy Kefir starter, you can use some of it to culture your next batch.
 This is called 'reculturing' and can be repeated several times over.